 You can change the number of virtual CPUs that will be used to handle the processes running in a virtual machine.
 Parallels Desktop automatically calculates the maximum allowable number of virtual CPU.
-The calculation is based on the number of physical CPUs available to your Mac OS X computer.
+The calculation is based on the number of physical CPUs available to your macOS computer.